(MUSSOLINI and FASCISM in ITALY – continued)

 Mussolini found it opportune to make an agreement with the Catholic Church.
 He was no longer making anti-religious pronouncements.
 The Church gave its approval to Mussolini's regime in exchange for holding territorial sovereignty at the Vatican, for a privileged position in matters of education and for Italy maintaining marriage laws in accordance with Church teachings.
 Religious education was reintroduced into Italy's schools.
 Crucifixes were displayed in the courts of law.

-Mussolini's Italy was described as a corporate state, and the declared objective of the corporate state was both social revolution and national cohesion – as opposed to the class warfare of Marxism and the Bolshevik Revolution.
-The notion of "permanent revolution" or a "second wave" with a more socialist bent was suppressed within the Fascist movement.
+Mussolini's Italy was described as a corporate state.
+The declared objective of the corporate state was both social revolution and national cohesion.
+The notion of "permanent revolution" or a "second wave" with a more socialistic bent was suppressed within the Fascist movement.
 In the new corporate state, employers, managers and workers were supposed to be united within the same legal framework.
-The monarchy, the army, government bureaucracy, the Church and the middle class were supposed to play a role in strengthening state power, each group with a prescribed role, with the state as the ultimate arbiter of the national interest.
+The monarchy, the army, government bureaucracy, the Church and the middle class were supposed to play a role in strengthening state power.
+Each group had a prescribed role, with the state as the ultimate arbiter of the national interest.
 And it was everyone's duty to contribute to the strength and glorification of the state.

 Many in Italy were inclined to the old habit of devotion to figures of authority, and Mussolini was becoming an object of adulation.
 Many admired Mussolini for having saved Italy from Bolshevism.
-In many households across Italy, people pasted his picture, cut out of newspapers, on their wall.
+In many households across Italy, people pasted his picture, cut out of a newspaper, onto a wall.
 His birthplace became a place of pilgrimage.
-Given their belief in miracles, it became rumored that the blind could see again after Mussolini embraced them.
+The old habit of belief in miracles was expressed in the rumor that the blind could see again after Mussolini embraced them.
 And it was believed that those who kissed his hands would die in peace.

 Mussolini, by Jasper Ridley, 1997